-Restaurant – At the southernmost point of the Norwegian coastline by the village of Båly, Snøhetta’ has designed the partly submerged UNDER restaurant which invites diners to explore the forces of nature while functioning as a research center for marine life as well.
+Restaurant – At the southernmost point of the Norwegian coastline by the village of Båly, Snøhetta’ has completed the partly submerged UNDER restaurant which invites diners to explore the forces of nature while functioning as a research center for marine life as well.

 In Norwegian UNDER means both “wonder” and “under”.
 “The project is a tribute to the Norwegian coast and to Lindesnes – to the wild fauna of the sea and to the rocky coastline of Norway’s southern tip.”
 Say at Snøhetta to Archipanic.